Jack Layton: Coalition attempt with the Bloc Québécois and the Conservatives

-2006 campaign
+2006 election

 With a vote scheduled for January 23, 2006, many New Democrats expected Layton to deliver substantially more seats than he did in 2004.
 They hoped the NDP would hold the balance of power in a new minority Parliament, so that they could carry additional leverage in negotiating with the governing party.
 Mike Klander, the executive vice-president of the federal Liberals' Ontario wing, resigned after making posts on his blog comparing Chow to a Chow Chow dog and calling Layton an "asshole".

 Through the course of the campaign, Layton attempted to cast himself as the sole remaining champion of universal health care.
 Some opinion polls showed that Canadians found Layton the most appealing and charismatic of the leaders.
 Layton repeatedly insisted that "Canadians have a third choice", and urged Liberals to "lend us your vote".
 Some commentators and pundits mocked Layton for over-using these catchphrases instead of explaining the NDP platform.

 The NDP strategy had changed in that they were focusing their attacks on the Liberals rather than in 2004, where they criticized both the Liberals and Conservatives in equal measure, prompting some criticism from Paul Martin.
 Andrew Coyne suggested that the NDP not only wanted to disassociate themselves from the scandal-ridden Liberals, but also because the Liberals were likely to receive credit for legislation achieved under the Liberal-NDP partnership.
 The NDP had also lost close races in the 2004 election due to the Liberals' strategic voting.
 Early in the campaign, NDP MP Judy Wasylycia-Leis had asked the Royal Canadian Mounted Police (RCMP) to launch a criminal investigation into the leaking of the income trust announcement.
 The criminal probe seriously damaged the Liberal campaign and preventing them from making their key policy announcements, as well as bringing alleged Liberal corruption back into the spotlight.